-The Washington State Legislature passed a law directing the Transportation Commission to create a revised process for setting toll rates and policies that is more efficient and transparent than the current process.
-This direction was based on recommendations that emerged from an assessment of the current toll rate setting process, which takes at least three months to complete but on average extends to five months.
+The Washington State Legislature passed a law directing the Transportation Commission to create a revised process for setting toll rates and policies that is more efficient and transparent than the old process.
+This direction was based on recommendations that emerged from an assessment that was conducted by the Commission in 2024, which found that the old process takes at least three months to complete but on average extends to five months.

 The new approach to toll setting emphasizes public engagement, reduces the time between administrative steps, and allows the Commission to respond more quickly to financial needs.